 What a challenge that is to us!
 If we realize that there are friends out there who would respond to the Gospel IF WE BUT TOLD THEM, how can we keep quiet?
 Paul and Silas could have kept quiet; they had every reason to sit in sullen silence after what had happened to them.
 But they did NOT, and that jailer was changed for all eternity.

 Has your faith changed you?
 I hope.
-We will think about that in depth this summer as we spend some sermon time on the details of our Christian faith.
-I hope you will be a part of it.
-Our goal will be that when someone, somewhere, someday asks YOU what does faith mean, you have an answer.
+And I hope that when someone, somewhere, someday asks YOU what does faith mean, you have an answer.
 And it will be a faith that makes a difference.

 1. Ross Jackson, "What Presbyterians Need to Read," Presbyterian Outlook, 5/14/07, p.
 13

 2. Walter B. Knight, ed., Knight's Master Book of New Illustrations, (Grand Rapids, MI: Wm.
 B. Eerdmans Publishing, 1956), pp. 185-186